 Piñatas!!!
 Weren’t they just the best part of parties when you were little?
 Yup.
-I knew I wanted to do a piñata DIY for Cinco de Mayo and when I was about to throw out a tissue box, a little light bulb went off!
+I knew I wanted to do a piñata DIY and when I was about to throw out a tissue box, a little light bulb went off!
 Tissue boxes are perfect for making piñatas, they’re readily available and already have a place for candy + treat stuffing!
-So I got to work on this super fun and bright mini piñata that you can whip up before your party on May 5th (or for any other party you’d like!), woohoo!
+So I got to work on this super fun and bright mini piñata that you can whip up before your party, woohoo!

 Crepe paper and/or crepe paper streamers

 First you need to cut your fringed crepe paper.
 You’ll need a lot, I used about six lengths that were 7.5ft each.
 If you’re using crepe paper sheets, leave it folded and simply cut off the bottom end (about an inch or less wide) and fringe that, it will give you around 7.5-8ft.
 If you’re using regular crepe paper streamers, measure you’re length than cut it in half, width-wise, and fringe.
 You also need to cut ribbon for your handle and decorative ribbon for the bottom (optional).
 Mine were all 18″ lengths.

 Tie a large knot in the center of your decorative ribbon for the bottom.
 Then tie a knot, forming a loop, in your ribbon handle.
 With your scissors poke a hole in one top corner of your tissue box, then poke another hole in the opposite bottom corner.